 In the non-1p/19q-co-deleted tumors, the most frequently targeted homozygous deletion was the CDKN2A locus (Figure 2, Panel B-Bottom part and Table 2).
 The CDKN2A homozygous deletion was validated in both cases using qPCR.
-EGFR was the most frequently amplified gene; it was detected in three AOD cases using qPCR (Figure 2-Panel B-Bottom part and Table 2).
+EGFR was the most frequently amplified gene; it was detected in three AOD cases using SNP-array analysis and was validated in two of these cases using qPCR (Figure 2-Panel B-Bottom part and Table 2).